-However, another requirement is that the executor must be willing to serve.
-Hence, you should discuss the position with the person before naming them as the executor in your will.
-You should also specify a successor executor so that if your 1st choice is unable to serve for whatever reason—because he changes his mind or because he died, or for any other reason—then the successor executor would take over.
+Also specify a successor executor so that if your 1st choice is unable to serve for whatever reason — because he changes his mind or because he died, or for any other reason — then the successor executor would take over.
 Even if the executor is a lawyer, a bank or trust company, they may go out of business and be unable to accept the position, possibly because of a conflict of interest.

-If you name co-executors then you should stipulate whether any one of them could serve alone if the others fail to serve.
+If you name co-executors then stipulate whether any one of them could serve alone if the others fail to serve.

 You can also make conditional appointments, such as requiring that the person attain a certain age or completing college.
 You can also choose someone to select the executor when you die.

-Although not a requirement, your executor should be a resident of your domicile because he has to collect and distribute your property and may have to appear at the probate court.
-Hence, if he lives out of state, then he will incur greater travel expenses that would have to be paid out of the estate, and if the executor is not a resident of the state of your domicile, a resident agent in the domicile state may have to be hired to transfer real estate.
+Although not a requirement, your executor should be a resident of your domicile because he must collect and distribute your property and may have to appear at the probate court.
+Hence, if he lives out of state, then he will incur greater travel expenses that must be paid out of the estate, and if the executor is not a resident of the state of your domicile, a resident agent in the domicile state may have to be hired to transfer real estate.

-If your estate is modest and your property is liquid and you do not anticipate any family disputes, a family member may serve as the executor; otherwise you should nominate someone outside of the family to lessen the probability of family disputes or resentments.
-For larger estates— and for proportionally larger fees—professional executors, such as an attorney, or a bank or trust company, can serve as the executor.
-If you do appoint a professional executor, then you should also name a family member to act as co-executor with the professional, with the power to remove or change the professional executor without going to court, so that your family retains more control.
-Otherwise, dissatisfied beneficiaries will have to go to court to remove the executor and appoint another.
+If your estate is modest and your property is liquid and you do not anticipate any family disputes, a family member may serve as the executor; otherwise nominate someone outside of the family to lessen the probability of family disputes or resentments.
+For larger estates — and for proportionally larger fees — professional executors, such as an attorney, or a bank or trust company, can serve as the executor.
+If you do appoint a professional executor, then also name a family member to act as co-executor with the professional, with the power to remove or change the professional executor without going to court, so that your family retains more control.
+Otherwise, dissatisfied beneficiaries must go to court to remove the executor and appoint another.

 Appointment of the Executor